instant-widgets-editor/instant-widgets-editor.github.io/README.md

 To copy a Widget:
 1. Hover on Widget
-1. Press **Copy** button that appears at the top left corner of the Widget
+1. Press **Copy** button that appears under the Widget
 1. The copying popup will appear

 ## Publishing Changes

 After any changes applied the corresponding environment will display two additional buttons: **Publish** and **Revert All Changes**.
 Pressing **Revert All Changes** button discards all changes made for this environment.
 Pressing **Publish** button will initiate Widgets' publishing process for given environment.
-Notifications about the procedure could be observed in the bottom left corner of the screen.
+Notifications about the procedure could be observed.
 After successfull reports in the notifications it is save to reload the page.